 However, as dental technicians we are not savvy when it comes to engineering, so how do we judge if the milling burs we are using are genuine quality or overpriced, or both?

-In my previous article on milling tools and their coatings, we learned that the rod you start with, made of HSS or tungsten can itself vary in quality enormously, and then, of course, there are many different coatings.
+Of course, the rod you start with, made of HSS or tungsten can itself vary in quality enormously, and then, of course, there are many different coatings.
 And any given diamond coating can itself vary in thickness, grain size and more.

 Learning about bur manufacture